 Visit the Chincoteague Island Waterman's Memorial

-This poignant monument honors the memory of all the watermen who perished while on duty.
+The poignant Chincoteague Island Waterman's Memorial honors the memory of all the watermen who perished while on duty.

-Explore Merritt Harbor all the way to the end, where you'll find a gigantic white cross and a stunning view of the marsh and water.
+Explore Merritt Harbor to the end, where you'll find a gigantic white cross and a stunning view of the marsh and water.

-You may learn a lot about shipwrecks, mariners, and trials at sea by reading interpretative panels near the cross.
+You may learn about shipwrecks, mariners, and trials at sea by reading interpretive panels near the cross.

 You may also spot some wildlife, such as bald eagles.

-Chincoteague Island Waterman's Memorial is a great spot to witness sunsets and rocket launches take place on Wallops Island,
+Chincoteague Island Waterman's Memorial is a great spot to witness sunsets and rocket launches on Wallops Island.

 Spend a Fun Day with Family at Funland Amusements